bbc/wally/README.md

 ## About
 The first cut of a feature is collabatively written; but it then seems to become the property of developers, who commit it to a version control system.

-The Product Owner or Business Analyst usually does not want to use an IDE or VCS client to view requiements.
+The product owner or business analyst usually does not want to use an IDE or VCS client to view requiements.
 They also want to search or group features and scenarios.

 ## What's wrong with Relish?
 Many of the ideas have been borrowed from Matt Wynne's Relish product, but we;